-Although it seems quite straightforward, property law can be quite complex and conveyancing has to consider issues such as contract terms and conditions, mortgages, covenants, easements, caveats, the type of property title, the type of tenancy, local council regulations and zoning to name just a few.
+Your property lawyer may need to consider complex issues such as contract terms and conditions, mortgages, covenants, easements, caveats, the type of property title, the type of tenancy, local council regulations and zoning to name just a few.

 What are the steps in the conveyancing process?

-- Generally the process begins with the drawing up of a Contract for Sale.
+- The process begins with the drafting of a Contract for Sale.
 The Contract will include things such as:

 - the street address and legal property title details;